Social Skills Training

 Social skills training involves assessing specific areas of social functioning (including self-awareness and self-esteem) and then targeting deficits with drills and exercises to improve functioning.
 Social skills break down into self-awareness/self-esteem, as well as body language, voice control, conversational skills and assertiveness.
 We assess each participant in these five areas and target our training where we believe a person struggles or experiences deficits in functioning.

-We employ widely-used methodologies including “Talkabout” and “Social Thinking”, as well as our own innovations including comic book social context training and group-based training i.e., film making program.
+We employ widely-used methodologies including “Talkabout” and “Social Thinking”, as well as our own innovations.
+Programs range from board and video game groups to mystery nights as well as Lego building sessions.